ISAITB/docs-itb-oa/source/profile/index.rst

 .. figure:: ../screenshots/organisation_manage_nonadmin.PNG
   :align: center

-If your community administrator has defined additional properties for its organisations you will also see here a **Show properties** checkbox to toggle the display of your organisation's additional information.
+If your community administrator has defined additional properties for its organisations you will also see here an **Additional properties** section that you can click to display of your organisation's additional information.

 .. figure:: ../screenshots/organisation_manage_nonadmin_properties.PNG
   :align: center